-Any weight loss program needs only two things to be successful: a calorie deficit (you burn more calories than you put in) to be sustainable long term.
+Any weight loss programme needs only two things to be successful: a calorie deficit (you burn more calories than you put in) and to be sustainable long term.

 Cycling is a low impact, adaptable exercise that can burn calories at a rate of 400-750 calories an hour, depending on the weight of the rider, speed and type of cycling you’re doing.

 If you’ve just started cycling, the new exercise is likely to result in an increase in calories burnt and you’re likely to be losing weight.
 However, if that plateaus, or you’re looking for variety in your training to keep things interesting, the following tips will help you to continue to lose weight cycling.